 Today is World Book Day!
-World Book Day is held in the UK annually on the first Thursday of March, and this year it is celebrating its 21st Birthday in the UK!
+World Book Day is held in the UK annually on the first Thursday of March.
 When World Book Day was first celebrated, it was held on the 23rd of April.
 This is due to the significance which this day holds in the world of literature.
 World Book Day is a celebration of books, authors and illustrators and therefore was held on the anniversary of English playwright William Shakespeare’s death.
 However, due to the regular conflict with the Easter holiday’s the date was changed.
 World Book Day is still celebrated on this date in the 99 other participating countries.
 At Hand Made Places we want to join in with the celebrations today and show our love for everything which World Book Day has to offer.

 What is World Book Day?

 World Book Day is the one day per year when the entire world comes together to show their appreciation for the joys of reading.
 This special day is celebrated in schools up and down the UK and is often marked by a celebratory World Book ‘fancy dress’ Day, where children dress up as their favourite character from any book!
 Children get into the spirit of the day and often speak of how much they enjoyed talking about their favourite books.
 They also enjoy discussing why they chose the characters that they did, in regards to their costumes.

 World Book Day is celebrated in Nurseries, Primary Schools and even Secondary Schools all over the world, no matter your age or background you can benefit from World Book Day!
 This special day often provides children, who wouldn’t usually have access to reading, with the opportunity to own their very own book.
 15 million World Book Day vouchers are given to children all over the UK, meaning that every child under the age of 18 can receive a brand new book.
 Either you can choose one of twelve FREE books, or even use your voucher to get £1 off any other full priced book which is above £2.99.